NEU-DSG/tapas-xq/API.md

 Retrieve the XML registry of all view packages currently available in TAPAS-xq.

 This endpoint returns the XML registry of view packages, with status code 200.

+### Update registered view packages

+<code>POST /tapas-xq/view-packages</code>

+Update the view packages database using the latest commits from the GitHub repository.
+Then, update the view package registry.

+This endpoint returns a short confirmation in XML that the view package repository and database has been updated, with status code 201.
+The view package registry will be re-generated after 500 milliseconds.

 ### Get view package configuration